1 Chronicles 13

 Notes

-The Chronicler's version of this episode opens with a scene entirely absent from the parallel in 2 Samuel 6:1-2.
-There David simply "gathered" his chosen men; here David וַיִּוָּעַץ ("consulted" or "conferred with") his leaders before making any public proposal.
-The verb is from the Niphal stem of יָעַץ ("to counsel"), emphasizing that David sought advice rather than issuing commands.
-This consultative approach is a hallmark of the Chronicler's portrait of David and reflects the post-exilic community's understanding that legitimate leadership involves the consent of the governed.
+The Chronicler opens this episode with a scene absent from 2 Samuel 6:1-2.
+There David simply "gathered" his chosen men; here he וַיִּוָּעַץ ("consulted" or "conferred with") his leaders before making any public proposal.
+The verb comes from the Niphal stem of יָעַץ ("to counsel") and underscores that David seeks advice rather than merely issuing commands.
+This consultative posture is characteristic of the Chronicler's portrait of David and reflects a post-exilic view of leadership exercised with communal consent.

-David's proposal is framed with two conditions: "if it seems good to you" and "if this is of the LORD our God."
-The second condition uses the striking verb נִפְרְצָה ("let us spread out" or "let us break forth"), from the root פָּרַץ ("to break through, burst out").
-This same root will appear again in verse 11 with devastating irony: the "breaking forth" David hopes for in sending out messengers will become the "breaking forth" of God's wrath against Uzzah.
-The Chronicler may be using this verbal echo deliberately to link the hopeful beginning with the tragic outcome.
+David frames his proposal with two conditions: "if it seems good to you" and "if this is of the LORD our God."
+The second clause includes the verb נִפְרְצָה ("let us spread out" or "let us break forth"), from the root פָּרַץ ("to break through, burst out").
+The same root returns in verse 11 with irony: the "breaking forth" David envisions in sending messengers becomes the "breaking forth" of God's judgment against Uzzah.
+The verbal echo likely ties the beginning of the chapter to its turning point.

-The most theologically significant phrase in this passage comes in verse 3: "for we did not seek it during the days of Saul."
-The Hebrew דְרַשְׁנֻהוּ ("we inquired of it/him") uses the verb דָּרַשׁ ("to seek, inquire, consult"), one of the Chronicler's most important theological terms.
-This same verb appeared in 1 Chronicles 10:14, where Saul's death was attributed to the fact that he "did not inquire of the LORD."
-David's first public act as king is to reverse Saul's central failure.
-The neglect of the ark throughout Saul's reign was not merely a logistical oversight -- it was a symptom of Saul's spiritual indifference to God's presence.
-David's desire to bring the ark to his new capital signals a fundamentally different kind of kingship, one centered on worship.
+Theologically, the key phrase comes in verse 3: "for we did not seek it during the days of Saul."
+The Hebrew דְרַשְׁנֻהוּ ("we inquired of it/him") uses דָּרַשׁ ("to seek, inquire, consult"), a key term for the Chronicler.
+The same verb appears in 1 Chronicles 10:14, where Saul's death is traced to the fact that he "did not inquire of the LORD."
+David's first public act as king therefore reverses Saul's defining failure.
+The neglect of the ark was not merely an administrative lapse; it revealed Saul's disregard for God's presence.
+By contrast, David's desire to bring the ark to his capital marks a kingship ordered around worship.

-The mention of "priests and Levites" in verse 2 is another Chronicler addition, foreshadowing the proper role these groups will play when the ark is finally moved successfully in 1 Chronicles 15:2.
-Their inclusion here is poignant: David correctly recognizes the importance of priestly and Levitical participation, yet as the narrative will show, he does not yet understand the full implications of what that participation requires.
+The mention of "priests and Levites" in verse 2 is another Chronicler addition and foreshadows the role they will play when the ark is finally moved in 1 Chronicles 15:2.
+David recognizes the importance of priestly and Levitical participation, but he has not yet grasped what that participation requires.

 The Procession from Kiriath-jearim (vv.
 5-8)